nballier/NMT/Tokenizer_Readme.md

 # Tokenizer.py

-The tokenizer uses the spicy library.
+The tokenizer uses the spaCy library.

 It takes a text file and outputs a tokenization of this file usable by subword-nmt.